pc2/sus-compiler/README.md

 - No new invalid data
 - every read must correspond to data destruction
 - data destruction must happen together with a read
-- Channel Splits and merges may not lose or duplicate date
+- Stream Splits and merges may not lose or duplicate date

 ### Temporal safety
 - Operations may only happen on data of the same 'time slice' within a stream